-Assign apps to Android for Work devices with Intune
+Assign apps to Android work profile devices with Intune

-Android for Work is a program for Android devices.
-Specifically, Android for Work is a set of Android device features and services that separate personal apps and data from a work profile containing work apps and data.
-Android for Work provides additional management capabilities and privacy when people use their Android devices for work.
-Intune helps you deploy apps and company resources to Android for Work devices to ensure work and personal information is separate.
-When successfully deployed, apps and the data they access remain exclusively within the Android for Work environment on the device.
-All apps you install on Android for Work devices come from the Google Play for Work store.
-How you assign apps to Android for Work devices differs from how you assign them to standard Android devices.
+Android enterprise is a program for Android work profile devices and kiosk devices.
+For Android work profile devices, Android enterprise is a set of features and services that separate personal apps and data from work apps and data.
+Android enterprise provides additional management options and privacy when people use their Android devices for work.
+Intune helps you deploy apps and settings to Android work profile devices to make sure work and personal information are separate.
+All apps you install on Android work profile devices come from the Managed Google Play store.
+How you assign apps to Android work profile devices differs from how you assign them to standard Android devices.
 You sign in to the store, browse for the apps you want, and approve them.
 The app then appears in the Licensed apps node of the Azure portal, and you can manage assignment of the app as you would any other app.

 Additionally, if you have created your own line-of-business (LOB) apps, you can assign them as follows: